khueue/ducc/report/ass5/report_ass5.md

     |   Temp 0       |   0(sp)
     |================|  <-- sp

-As indicated by the illustration, the actual parameters are accessed at the bottom of the callers activation record (fp + offset).
+Actual parameters are accessed at the bottom of the callers activation record, fp + offset.

-Local arrays are accessed at the top of the activation record (`ArraysSize` is combined size of all local arrays).
+Local arrays are accessed at the top of the activation record using `(Index*sizeof(Element))` + `(fp - ArraysSize + array_offset)`, where `ArraysSize` is the combined size of all local arrays.

-Local temporaries are accessed at the bottom of the activation record (sp + offset).
+Local temporaries are accessed at the bottom of the activation record, sp + offset.

 ## Calling Convention